 Tanuj Mehra brings more than a decade of experience working at the intersection of commercial and R&D with both large pharmaceutical and smaller biopharma clients.
 He has led numerous global engagements with leading Fortune…

-Hai Nguyen is a Senior Consultant at EVERSANA MANAGEMENT CONSULTING with a background spanning life sciences, healthcare administration, and financial/economic consulting.
+Hai Nguyen is an Associate Principal at EVERSANA MANAGEMENT CONSULTING with a background spanning life sciences, healthcare administration, and financial/economic consulting.
 Hai has vast experiences in conducting quantitative and qualitative primary market research, building…